 - Pool table friendly vacuum: Not all vacuums are suitable for use on a pool table, and some would recommend not using one at all.
 Look for one that is gentle and has an upholstery attachment.

-- Pool table brush: A horsehair pool table brush like this 10.5 inch one by Outlaw can be used instead of or in addition to the vacuum.
+- Pool table brush: A pool table brush like this one can be used instead of or in addition to the vacuum.

 - Rail brush: A smaller rail brush is used to get in the nook under the railed where debris often collects.
-The Nylon Rail Pool Table Brush would make a great addition to your pool table gear.
+It would make a great addition to your pool table gear.

 - Pool table cleaner: We like David Hodges’ Quick Clean Table Cleaner.
 It removes chalk marks like a dream and leaves the table top looking great.